If you want to study at Oxford, you need to apply a year before the start date of your course by completing an online UCAS application form.

 Other extenuating circumstances

-- You’ll find the relevant section at the bottom of the Personal Details tab
+You’ll find the relevant section at the bottom of the Personal Details tab of your UCAS application

 - Click ‘see list’ to select the relevant category